-\begin{rem} If resources are plenty and suffice to accommodate all claims, then all policies have the same effect, i.e., they allow all individuals to stay and reproduce.
-However, if not, the wf-society is the one which allows the maximum number of individuals to stay and to reproduce.
-The sf-society is then opposite in the sense that the resource space is used up by the corresponding minimum number of applicants. \end{rem}
+\begin{rem} If resources are plenty and suffice to accommodate all claims, then all policies have the same effect; that is, they allow all individuals to stay and reproduce.
+However, if not, the w.f.-society is the one which allows the maximum number of individuals to stay and to reproduce.
+The s.f.-society is then opposite in the sense that the resource space is used up by the corresponding minimum number of applicants. \end{rem}

-\section{Main Results}
+\section{Main results}

-Throughout this section, all RDBPs are supposed to be controlled by some policy $\pi$ on $(D_n^k,X_n^k,R_n^k)_{n,k},$ where all random variables satisfy the assumptions of Section~\ref{chap:natregcond}.
+Throughout this section, all RDBPs are supposed to be controlled by some policy $\pi$ on $(D_n^k,X_n^k,R_n^k)_{n,k}$, where all random variables satisfy the assumptions of Section~\ref{chapnatregcond}.